Preparing Your Pool for a Storm

 Leave Your Pool Open

 When preparing your pool for a storm, leave it uncovered.
-Installing any kind of cover across the pool will not do much to protect against dust and contaminants because storms often bring strong winds and heavy rain that can cause the cover to lift off your pool.
-Also, placing your cover over your pool leaves it vulnerable to sharp branches and other debris during a storm.
+Installing any kind of cover across the pool will not do much to protect against dust and contaminants, because storms often bring strong winds and heavy rain that can cause the cover to lift off your pool.
+Also, placing your cover over your pool leaves it vulnerable to punctures and tears from sharp branches and other debris during a storm.

-DIY TIP: By keeping the cover off your pool during a storm, you will prevent unwanted damage and avoid having to deal with a difficult removal if the cover is full of water and debris.
+DIY TIP: By keeping the cover off your pool during a storm, you'll prevent unwanted cover damage.
+You'll also avoid dealing with a difficult removal if the cover is full of water and debris.
+An uncovered pool will be able to fend for itself!

 Balance and Control Pool Water

 During a storm, it's inevitable that dirt, debris, and other contaminants will find their way into your pool.
-Even though you will most likely need to shock and balance your pool after any occurrence of severe weather, preparing the pool by balancing and adding algae controller to the water beforehand will save you a lot of work after the storm has subsided.
+You'll most likely need to shock and rebalance your pool after severe weather strikes.
+However, you can do plenty to prepare the pool by balancing the water.
+Adding an algae controller to the water before severe weather can save you a lot of extra work after the storm has subsided.

-By balancing your pool chemistry and adding a large dose of an algae controller such as Leslie’s Algae Control, most of the organic contaminants that are blown into your pool will be quickly and easily eliminated.
-Any of the contaminants that do remain in your pool should be destroyed by shocking your pool after the storm.
+By balancing your pool chemistry and adding Leslie’s Algae Control to the water, most of the organic contaminants that blow into your pool can be easily managed.
+Any microscopic contaminants that remain in your pool after the storm will be destroyed when you shock the pool.

-Prepare Pool for Storms With Some Routine Clean-Up
+Prepare Your Pool for Storms With Some Routine Cleanup

-If you have time to prepare your pool before the storm, remove as many toys, pieces of furniture, and other items as you can, and store them in a safe place such as a shed, garage, or basement.
+If you have time to prepare your pool area before the storm, remove as many toys, pieces of furniture, and other items as possible, and store them in a safe place like a shed, garage, or basement.
 Much of the damage from a storm is caused by items that could have been stored out of harm’s way.

-DIY TIP: Never put objects into the pool to protect them from a storm, as this could damage the objects and cause serious metal staining problems for your pool water.
+DIY TIP: Never put objects into the pool to protect them from a storm!
+Especially if we're talking about patio furniture, putting it in the pool can damage your furniture, and may cause serious metal staining problems for your pool water.
+It's best to play it safe and store your outdoor items safely indoors during severe weather.

-If you have time, prepare for a storm by trimming branches and limbs from nearby trees will help protect your pool and possibly even your home.
+If you have time, prepare for a storm by trimming branches and limbs from nearby trees.
+This will help protect your pool and possibly even your home against damage from falling limbs.
 Large and overgrown branches can snap off easily and become dangerous projectiles during storms.
 A little routine maintenance can go a long way — especially when strong winds or storms are in your area.

 Turn the Power Off

-To prevent potentially dangerous electrical issues, it’s imperative that you turn off the power to your pool equipment — such as pumps, motors, filters, heaters, chlorinators, and lighting fixtures.
-Even if you turn off the power to your pool equipment, it can still be damaged by wind, rain, and debris.
-To avoid damage, we recommend covering pool equipment with a large plastic tarp or waterproof coverings.
-Ensure that the covering is tied down tightly to avoid water from getting to the equipment.
+To prevent potentially dangerous electrical issues, it’s imperative that you turn off the power to your pool equipment, including pump and filter systems, heaters, certain chlorinators, and lighting fixtures.
+But even if you turn off the power to your pool equipment, it can still be damaged by wind, rain, and debris.
+To avoid problems, we recommend covering pool equipment with a large plastic tarp or waterproof coverings.
+Ensure the covering is secured tightly to keep water from getting to the equipment.

-And even if you have prepared your pool for a storm, it's almost certain that you will need to do some cleaning after it rolls through.
-We've got you covered there too with our tips for cleaning up after a storm.
+Even if you've thoroughly prepared your pool for a storm, it's almost certain that you'll need to do some cleaning after it rolls through.
+We've got you covered there, too, with our tips for cleaning up after a storm.
+No matter what type of natural disaster rolls through, our complete content library can help you recover from any major weather event.

-If you have any additional questions about preparing your pool for a storm, visit or contact your local Leslie's store to speak with an expert.
+If you have other questions about preparing your pool for a storm, call or visit your local Leslie's to speak with our pool experts.
 Once the storm is over, we'll be happy to help you get your water chemistry back on track.
-Just bring a water sample to the store for a free Leslie's AccuBlue® test and complete water analysis.
+Just bring us a water sample for a free Leslie's AccuBlue® test and customized water treatment plan.